Tyma-Labs/.github/profile/README.md

 # Tyma | We don't test your patience, <ins>we time it.</ins>

-Pulse is a SaaS dedicated to being affordable and reliable while being user centric.
+Tyma is a SaaS dedicated to being affordable and reliable while being user centric.

 ## Support